 How to perform SQL Server backup using SQL Server Maintenance Plans

-If you are running SQL Server on AWS EC2, the responsibility of taking backups remains the responsibility of the user.
+If you run SQL Server on AWS EC2, taking backups remains the user’s responsibility.
 The different types of backups available are as below:

 * FULL Database Backup: This is the most extensive method of backing up your data and involves creating a copy of your entire data and objects.

-* Differential Database Backup: A differential backup is based on the most recent, previous FULL backup of the data that is included in the differential backup.
-A differential backup captures only the data that has changed since that FULL backup.
+* Differential Database Backup: A differential backup is based on the most recent, previous FULL backup of the data included in the differential backup.
+A differential backup captures only the changed data since that FULL backup.
 This is known as the base of the differential.
-A differential backup includes only the data that have changed since the differential base.
+A differential backup includes only the changed data since the differential base.

 1. Using SQL Agent jobs

 2. Using the Maintenance plan.

 This blog will explain how to take backups using the Maintenance plan, Steps to Create a maintenance plan in SQL Server.

 Step 01: Login to the server using DB Admin credentials

 Step 02: Expand the Management Node